jsdclxvi/Reforestation/README.md

-## Why did the opera singer go sailing?
-They wanted to hit the high Cs.
+## Why was the picture sent to prison?
+It was framed.